 Are you a Pantser or a Plotter?
 How do you go about writing a book?
 Let me know in the comments!

 LAUREN PALPHREYMAN is a writer based in London.
-She is best known for her supernatural teen romance series, Cupid's Match, which has accumulated over 50 million hits online and was published by Wattpad Books / Penguin Random House, October 2019 (get your copy here).
+She is best known for her supernatural teen romance series, Cupid's Match, which has accumulated over 50 million hits online and was published by Wattpad Books / Penguin Random House (get your copy here).
 She also wrote THE WOLF KING (get your copy here), and DEVILS INC. (get your copy here!).
-Find her on Instagram @LaurenPalphreyman and on Twitter @LEPalphreyman.
+Find her on Instagram @LaurenPalphreyman and on TikTok @LEPalphreyman.